juuso-oskari/VisualSLAM/README.md

 # Visual Slam

-Visual Simulatenous Localization and Mapping (visual SLAM) is 3D map building process from video input.
-The aim is to estimate 3D locations for objects seen during the video and transformations for camera position between video frames.
-This is done using computer vision techniques.
-These estimates are then optimized using graph optimization.
-The map, which consists out of the 3D locations of objects and camera poses (only locations currently), is then visualized.

-Our SLAM implementation follows the ORB-SLAM paper (Mur-Artal et al., 2015), and implements map initialization (Map::initializeMap()), tracking (Map::localTracking()) and new point mapping (Map::localMapping()) using OpenCV algorithms.
-This is the so called frontend of SLAM.
-We also implement bundle adjustment to optimize the estimated map points and poses (Map::BundleAdjustement()) using g2o.
+This visual SLAM implementation follows the ORB-SLAM paper (Mur-Artal et al., 2015), and implements map initialization (Map::initializeMap()), tracking (Map::localTracking()) and new point mapping (Map::localMapping()) using OpenCV algorithms.
+Bundleadjustement is also implemented to optimize the estimated map points and poses (Map::BundleAdjustement()) using g2o.

 ![](misc/modeling.gif)
 ![](misc/modeling2.gif)